TogetherWeDoBetter/STAT301-SupplyChain-ANOVA/README.md

 **Hypotheses:**
 - H₀: μ_cosmetics = μ_haircare = μ_skincare
-- Ha : At least two product type mean are different.
+- H₁: At least one product type has a different mean manufacturing cost

 **ANOVA Results:**